 It is true that Little Rock residents love national chain restaurants, but that's changing.
 More and more are supporting local franchises and restaurants.
 We have the big local places that everyone talks about like Big Orange and Brave New Restaurant, but many smaller restaurants are making their mark too.
 Here are 8 lesser known places the locals go when they're looking for a good meal.

 The Pantry serves consistently good German/Czech comfort food.
 Everything on the menu is great and most is fresh made.
 The service is always friendly.
 Moderately priced, it's located on on 11401 N. Rodney Parham Road.

 Most of Little Rock's best BBQ restaurants are "hidden."
 Most non-locals hit Doe's or Whole Hog.
 Those two are ok, but we have a few other great places.
-HB's is one of the better ones, and it's hidden away in a residential neighborhood in a house.
+H.B.'s is one of the better ones, and it's hidden away in a residential neighborhood in a house.
 You can have anything you want, as long as it's chopped pork or beef (sometimes ribs).
 Inexpensive.
-Located at 6010 Lancaster and they only take cash.
+They only take cash.

-08 of 08For the vegetarians who would not appreciate number 9 on the list, nothing beats the Root Cafe.
+Nothing beats the Root Cafe.
 They aren't vegetarian, but they do have lots of vegetarian items to choose from.
 They call themselves a local cafe, and the menu and atmosphere fit.
 Most of their menu items, including their meats, are locally sourced.
-Moderately priced and only open for lunch.
-Located at 1500 South Main St. (15th & Main downtown).
+Moderately priced.